New Certification

 Technical Review

-The technical review begins when BPI’s technical reviewer has received ALL the required test reports, including the verification report from the verification samples provided.
+The technical review begins when BPI's technical reviewer has received ALL of the required test reports, including the verification report from the verification samples provided.
 The entire process generally takes an average of 4 weeks but can take longer if application volumes are high.
-The technical reviewer performs a detailed check on formulations, safety data sheets, and test reports to ensure that they meet ASTM standards and BPI’s certification requirements.
+The technical reviewer performs a detailed check on formulations, Safety Data Sheets, and test reports to ensure that they meet ASTM and/or French Standards and BPI's certification requirements.
 This includes quality control checks on how the tests were performed and that they were performed on the formulation(s) listed in the application.

 • License Agreement